WIHS is proud to induct a new member to join this gallery of legends. Who will it be?

 Austin Kiplinger devoted more than four decades to the promotion of equestrian sport in America.

-Leaders in equestrian sport with sportsmanship and style in several disciplines.
+Leaders in equestrian sport, the epitome of sportsmanship and style in multiple disciplines.

-Jane Dillon, a dedicated equestrian, teacher, breeder and WIHS board member.
+Jane Dillon, dedicated equestrian, teacher, breeder and WIHS board member.

 William Steinkraus, six-time Olympian, first US rider to win individual Olympic gold.